A Reference Model and Patterns for Production Event Data Enrichment: Introduction

-In summary, the contributions of this work are as follows: \begin{itemize} \item Collected generic patterns for enriching event data from multiple discrete manufacturing data sets; \item Defined a reference model that describes the terminology; \item Formalized the patterns and illustrated their applications; \item Provided template queries to apply the patterns and an example data set in a public repository\footnote{\url{https://github.com/gitmpje/production-trace-patterns/}}. \end{itemize}

 The remainder of this work is structured as follows.
 First, in Section~\ref{sec:related_work} we present related work on patterns and enrichment of event data.
-Section~\ref{sec:methodology} gives an overview of the approach that we used to arrive at the patterns presented in this work, followed by a description of the patterns in Section~\ref{sec:production_trace_patterns}.
-Finally, we provide an evaluation in Section~\ref{sec:evaluation} and concluding discussion in Section~\ref{sec:conclusion}.
+Section~\ref{sec:methodology} gives an overview of the approach we used to arrive at the presented patterns.
+Subsequently, we present the reference model in Section~\ref{sec:reference_model} followed by a description of the patterns in Section~\ref{sec:production_trace_patterns}.
+Finally, we provide an empirical evaluation of the relevance with professionals working from industry in Section~\ref{sec:evaluation} and concluding discussion in Section~\ref{sec:conclusion}.